 Binondo -- The Necessary Necessity

-Even the candles that burned for long hours in the Binondo church in the 17th Century was of course, of Chinese alchemy.
-Also, artisans from Amoy (Xiamen), newly arrived in Manila would find it difficult to imitate the European face, their "Santos" like that of the Madonna would have that distinct Chinese features.
+Even the candles that burned for long hours in the 17th-century Binondo church were, of course, products of Chinese alchemy.
+Newly arrived artisans from Amoy (Xiamen) struggled to replicate European faces in their religious statues.
+Their Madonnas, for instance, bore distinct Chinese features.

 Binondo Canal.
 Manila 1885 -- Incredible to imagine that a great amount of silver mined in Potosi, Bolivia found its way in the busy canal, streets and warehouses of Binondo.
 Truly the first of the so-called global economy, which was then powered by the Mexican silver peso, greatly appreciated in China.
 Manila was the transit point.
 Even after the independence of Mexico from Spain and after the Galleon de Manila or the Nao de China ceased to exist, the silver peso remained the standard currency of the economic contact: China - the Americas via Manila for many years.
 The small canal of Binondo then connects to waterways like the Pasig River.
 Bringing lifeblood to the local economy.